GPUs

 Outputs 3x DP 2.1, 1x HDMI 2.1

-16GB VRAM at $549 with reasonable 220W TDP — a balanced card for the mid-range
+16GB VRAM at a reasonable 220W TDP — a balanced mid-range card with no PSU drama

-AMD Adrenalin driver suite offers solid frame pacing and game optimization tools
+AMD Adrenalin driver suite offers solid frame pacing and per-game optimization profiles

 Check Price on Amazon